By 2040, Wright will eliminate carbon emissions from all flights under 800 miles.

 Single-aisle planes are the most common airplanes used by airlines, designed for short to medium-distance flights.
 If you have flown on Delta, Southwest, or easyJet, you've likely flown on a single-aisle plane.
 Currently, there are no zero-emissions single-aisle planes.

-The Wright 1 is the first zero-emissions single-aisle plane, designed for flights shorter than 800 miles.
+The Wright Spirit is the first zero-emissions 100-passenger plane, designed for one-hour flights.

 Total carbon emissions from aviation globally